marcusgood/marcusgood/README.md

 I like making things.
-Check back to see whats going on.
+Check back occasionally to see whats going on.